Clayoquot protests: Background

 The region had been populated by Indigenous communities for millennia before the arrival of colonial European explorers in the 18th century.
 In 1774, the first European to arrive in Tofino was Spaniard Juan José Pérez Hernández.
 Hernández and his crew recognized the potential wealth of the region's resources, such as fish and timber.
 Afterwards, several trading posts were erected and operated for a little over a century.
 In 1899, the first Catholic mission was built.
 Over time, the region's prosperity fluctuated similarly to many other frontier settlements, due to difficulty accessing the region from a lack of roads.
 In 1959, a logging road was built to Tofino, marking the beginning of the region's commercial exploitation of resources.
 This allowed the fishing industry to take off and by 1964, four hundred boats were tied up at the Tofino Harbor at once.

 On May 4, 1971 an official dedication ceremony created Pacific Rim National Park in Clayoquot Sound.
 As a result, the originally unpaved logging road built in 1959 was paved in order to access Tofino.
-However this paving process started earlier on, as "Paving started in the late 1960's and was completed by 1972."
+However this paving process started earlier on, as "Paving started in the late 1960s and was completed by 1972."
 Prior to this, logging companies had been investing into the region and with easier access, natural resources could now be exploited on a larger scale.
 As timber supply in the small operations in the Kennedy Lake and Ucluelet area began to diminish the logging companies' presence near Tofino increased.
 The new Pacific Rim National Park "was located within unceded Nuu-chah-nulth territory and went around reserve lands, thus denying those First Nations access to resources therein."

 Beginning in the 1980s, what was considered 'unrestricted logging' provoked significant public protests.
 It began when MacMillan Bloedel announced to begin logging on Meares Island.
 Leaders of the Nuu-chah-nulth tribe rejected this proposal.